Saeedjaanz/Gene-and-Protein-IDs-Annotation-Methods-in-R/README.md

 annotated_ids3 <- mapIds(EnsDb.Hsapiens.v86, keys = genes, keytype = "SYMBOL", column = "GENEID")
 annotated_ids3 <- data.frame(ENSEMBL_IDs = annotated_ids3)
 openxlsx::write.xlsx(annotated_ids3, "annotated_ids3.xlsx", colNames = TRUE)

+---

+## Conclusion

+Thank you for exploring the Gene and Protein ID Annotation methods.
+The methods provided here demonstrate different approaches for annotating gene identifiers using popular R packages.
+For more details, including the full code and console output, visit the [RPubs publication](https://rpubs.com/Saeedjaanz/genes_or_proteins_ids_annotation_methods_in_R).

+Feel free to clone this repository, experiment with the code, and adapt it for your own research needs.
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

+Happy coding and research!

+---